Báez returns, Mets snap Dodgers’ 9-game win streak, 7-2

 Féliz was the 36th pitcher this season for the Dodgers, whose staff has been dogged by constant injuries.

-Shane Greene then became the Dodgers’ 37th pitcher in the ninth, but he was pulled after giving up a one-out single, hitting two Mets with pitches and then issuing a bases-loaded walk to Davis after getting ahead 0-2.
+Shane Greene then became the Dodgers’ 37th pitcher in the ninth, but he was pulled after giving up a one-out single, hitting two Mets with pitches and issuing a bases-loaded walk to Davis after getting ahead 0-2.

 Los Angeles signed Greene on Friday, six days after Atlanta released him.